Laura Fuentes

 450F18-22 min

-Cooking frozen salmon in the oven only takes about 5 to 10 minutes longer than usual; it all depends on the thickness of the salmon fillet.
+Cooking frozen salmon in the oven takes only about 5 to 10 minutes longer than usual; it depends on the thickness of the salmon fillet.

-Visually, you’ll know your frozen salmon is done baking when the flaky laters separate easily with a fork and the middle is a solid color (no longer looks wet).
+Visually, you’ll know the salmon is fully cooked when the flaky layers separate easily with a fork and the middle is a solid color (no longer looks wet).
 Using a meat thermometer, the internal temperature should read 145F at the thickest part of the salmon.

 I know it’s hard to believe that baking frozen salmon has zero effect on the taste and texture of the finished product; that is, as long as you season your salmon well and take it out when it’s ready.